Tijuana residents grapple with migrant crisis

 “Look at what they are giving,” she said, displaying a plate of tortillas and beans.
 “Like they are feeding pigs!”

-This didn’t play well in a culture where beans and tortillas are beloved dietary staples.
-Although Celaya later apologized, the damage was done.
+This didn’t play well in a culture where beans and tortillas are dietary staples.
+Although the woman later apologized, the damage was done.

 “They don’t have respect,” market owner Vanessa Martinez told the Review-Journal.
 “When they arrived, they attacked us.”